antaripJKashyap/Digital-Strategy-Assistant/docs/architectureDeepDive.md

 11. The lambda function stores the embedded messages in Amazon DynamoDB
 12. This lambda function uses RAG architecture to retrieve the response from LLMs hosted on Amazon Bedrock augmented with the course's information stored in the Amazon RDS.
 13. When an instructor clicks download chat logs, a lambda function is triggered to add the request to the SQS queue.
-14. An AWS Lambda function is triggered by the SQS queue to process the chat messages asynchronously.
+14. An AWS Lambda function is triggered by the SQS queue to process the chat messages asynchronously from Amazon Dynamodb.
 15. The processed chat messages are then stored in the Amazon S3 database for structured storage and retrieval.
 16. The Lambda function also interacts with AWS AppSync (GraphQL) to update the frontend chat interface in real-time, with notifications for when the CSV is finished downlaoding.
 ## Database Schema